cszdm/BayesDDQN/README.md

 plot/: code for drawing figures of experimental results

-data-traces: dataset for wind speed and PMs workload, the citations of them are also given
+data-traces: dataset for wind speed and PMs workload, the citations of them are also given in data sources.md

 requirements.txt: Python dependencies